 “We pass over it, Lemieux said.
 “My daughters and my son got married there. … I’ve been making ‘coffee and on account that day one,” supporting his daughter-in-regulation, who ran the ministry.

 Lemieux’s son, David Lemieux, stated, “It’s a form of a nightmare for us to go to any other parish as it changed into the sort of family.”
-Mount Carmel is “going to attract from such a much-reaching population that it’s now not going to be this sort of tight-knit network.”
+Mount Carmel will ” attract from such a much-reaching population that it’s now not going to be this sort of tight-knit network.”

 ST. ANN CHURCH, HAMDEN, AND ST. JOHN THE BAPTIST, NEW HAVEN

-The close-by church buildings were connected.
-Now they’ve merged with Church of the Ascension and Blessed Sacrament Church in Hamden, both to continue to be open.
+The nearby church buildings were connected.
+They’ve merged with the Church of the Ascension and Blessed Sacrament Church in Hamden to remain open.
 The new parish is referred to as Christ the Bread of Life Church.

-Theresa Pierce had been a member of St. John the Baptist but transferred to St. Ann’s when she moved to Hamden within the Nineteen Fifties.
+Theresa Pierce had been a St. John the Baptist member but transferred to St. Ann’s when she moved to Hamden in the Nineteen Fifties.
 “In my coronary heart, they’re both my parishes.
 People knew [each other] via sight if now not by the call,” she said.
 “My son was an altar boy there.”

 Pierce said St. John the Baptist had been frequently Irish-American and St. Ann often Italian-American until later years.
-“They have been community churches, so people walked and that they were simplest more than one blocks from each other.”
+“They have been community churches, so people walked and were simplest more than one block from each other.”

 Pierce stated she identified the reality of declining numbers within the Dixwell Avenue church buildings.
 “Because there weren’t as many humans going, obviously the greenbacks weren’t there … however, there’s additionally the human element that you have to examine too.”

-“The joy of St. Ann’s is your religion and the way you feel when you go to your church.
+“The joy of St. Ann’s is your religion and how you feel when you attend church.
 You play as a unit.
 It’s all approximately own family,” Cusano stated.
 “It’s the joy of the human beings you’re near celebrating the Mass with.”

-She said she changed into in rate of adorning the church for the distinctive liturgical seasons “to make all of them extra significant to the people.”
-Carol Pasqualini has been a member of St. John the Baptist for 28 years.
+She said she changed the rate of adorning the church for the distinctive liturgical seasons “to make all of them extra significant to the people.”
+Carol Pasqualini has been a St. John the Baptist member for 28 years.
 “I joined the church because once I moved to New Haven, I changed into looking for a church nearby wherein I lived on Shelton Avenue.
-I saw a fantastic act of kindness, and I knew in my coronary heart that this became my parish.”
+I saw a fantastic act of kindness and knew in my coronary heart that this became my parish.”

-Pasqualini said there was a lady on the altar rail who changed into upset, and “the lector that Sunday came from the altar and placed her fingers around her.”
+Pasqualini said a lady on the altar rail changed into upset, and “the lector that Sunday came from the altar and placed her fingers around her.”
 She stated the parish lived as much as her first impact.

 The ultimate pastor of St. Ann’s and St. John the Baptist, the Rev. George Vellaplackil, driver, held a closing ceremony at each church.
-Pasqualini said that at St. John the Baptist, whilst everybody stood outside, he “put his palms on the door adroit closed and said, ‘St. John the Baptist is closed,’ and that’s it. … Everybody become outdoor, I suppose a touch past disappointment; I’m now not certain of the phrase.
-Even though we knew it changed into going to manifest, it changed into devastating to pay attention those phrases; it’s nevertheless devastating.”
+Pasqualini said that at St. John the Baptist, while Everybody stood outside, he “put his palms on the door adroitly closed and said, ‘St. John the Baptist is closed,’ and that’s it. … Everybody becomes outdoors, a touch past disappointment; I’m now unsure of the phrase.
+Even though we knew it changed into going to manifest, it changed into devastating to pay attention to those phrases; it’s nevertheless devastating.”

 She said the humans at the merged parish have been “very welcoming, very beautiful.
-It’s difficult to be ripped from a place that you’ve been to for 28 years, but it’s performed and you need to go on from there.”
+It’s difficult to be ripped from a place you’ve been to for 28 years, but it’s performed, and you need to go on from there.”